International Security and Armed Conflicts 2104-ERASMUS-ISAC

 - human dimension of international security and armed conflicts including R2P concept and its practical application;

-- activity and effectiveness of international security institutions in armed conflicts (including in the I Gulf War and contemporary conflicts in Syria, Libya, Darfur, Yemen).
+- activity and effectiveness of international security institutions in armed conflicts.

 Assessment criteria